SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 When should you use an assert command and when should you use a verify command?
 This is up to you.
 The difference is in what you want to happen when the check fails.
-Do you want your test to terminate or continue and record that the check failed?
+Do you want your test to terminate, or to continue and simply record that the check failed?

 Here's the trade-off.
 If you use an assert, the test will stop at that point and